 MBA Impact Hour

 Join The Lewis Institute for this event series catalyzing real and relevant conversations about issues influencing business and society.

 MBA Impact Hours provide a space for Babson MBAs and Alumni in the Boston area to deep dive into issues of importance that will amplify the impact of their careers.

-They are typically held over light snacks at Space X inside The Lewis Institute Offices (Olin 240-249 suite) from 5 - 6pm.
-These conversations are open to Babson MBA students and alumni, but registration is required and attendance will be capped at the first 15 people to register.
+They are typically held over light snacks at Space X inside The Lewis Institute Offices (Olin 240-249 suite) from 5 - 6pm unless otherwise noted.
+These conversations are open to Babson Graduate students and alumni, but registration is required and attendance will be capped at the first 15 people to register.
 To register, please email Jennifer MacDonald at firstname.lastname@example.org

 .
 Come prepared to join us for a good conversation.